trnchristian94/MernPCReview/README.md

 Notas:
-Añadir -D al instalar dependencia indica que solo es para DESAROLLO
+Añadir -D al instalar dependencia indica que solo es para DESAROLLO createStore() creates a Redux store that holds the complete state tree of your app.
+There should only be a single store in your app.

 React es una biblioteca javascript que utiliza varias bibliotecas y optima